-NROTC midshipmen are required to complete the course of study prescribed by the college or university that they attend.
-Midshipmen are also required to take several naval science course in addition to their college's prescribed course load.
+NROTC Midshipmen are required to complete the course of study prescribed by the college or university that they attend.
+Midshipmen are also required to take several naval science courses in addition to their university's prescribed course load.
 Due to the increasing complexity of today's Navy, Navy option midshipmen are required to complete the equivalent of two semesters of calculus before the end of their sophomore year, and two semesters of calculus based physics before the end of their junior year.

 What events during a normal week do I do for NROTC while I am at school?